xiewu/atuinsh-desktop/docs/docs/hub/getting-started.md

+---
+description: Register for Atuin Hub and connect your Desktop app to share runbooks.
+---

 # Getting Started

 [Atuin Hub](https://hub.atuin.sh/) (also referred to as "the Hub") is the a website for sharing and collaborating on Runbooks.
 To get started, register at [https://hub.atuin.sh](https://hub.atuin.sh/) using a username and password, or one of our third-party auth providers.